samuelhbne/vpn-launchpad/FAQ.md

 ## Can I share VPN server with multiple Pi boxes located in different networks?

 Yes you can. `vlp --build` also saves shadowsocks connection parameters in VPN serever instance matadata.
-Hence all vpn-launchpad boxes configured with same AWS account automaticly share the same VPN server instance.
+Hence all vpn-launchpad boxes configured with same AWS account and same region automaticly share the same VPN server instance.
 - Initialise the 1st box via `vlp --init` with your Access Key ID and Secret Access Key
 - Build a VPN server form 1st box with `vlp --build`
 - Build a local proxy form 1st box with `lproxy --build`